iscmueh/website/content/english/about/_index.md

 - Developing the most advanced integrated Smart City StudioLab system with sufficient spaces and equipment to conduct thorough research.

 - Impacting on urban planning, design and management by changing the way of thinking and involvement of the community, local authority and stakeholders.

+- Connect people with people, communities with communities.
+From that, ISCM aims to create a co-creation community to join hands to resolve their confronted problems, towards creating a smart, strong and sustainable community.